Meet April! Certified Equine Massage Therapist

 Here is a self diagnostic tool – April’s FREE “Yoga for Horses” video is a ‘diagnostic tool’; if your horse cannot easily do these simple moves then there are deeper issues which are causing premature arthritic changes in your horse shortening their usable riding years.
 Your horse should be healthy sound and rideable thru their 30’s.
 CLICK HERE

 If you do find that your horse cannot easily do these moves then call or email her for a free consultation.
+April takes her experience as a certified equine massage therapist to blend massage therapy practices with deep skeletal releases for lasting effects, a process called musculoskeletal unwinding.
 She brings a broad spectrum of education, experience, wisdom, intuition, and expertise with her when she comes to your pasture or barn.
 If you don’t live nearby?
-No problem April does “Equine Distance Communicating,” she calls them ‘Readings” which will dial down on your horses specific issues.
-Her DVDs will walk you through how to work on your horse yourself (see store page)
+No problem April does “Equine Distance Communicating,” she calls them ‘Readings” which will dial down on your horse’s specific issues.
+Her DVDs will walk you through how to work on your horse yourself (see store page).

 If you have questions about whether your saddle is comfortable for your horse, April can offer you expert consultation.
 As a expert on equine nutrition, she knows about which supplements would meet your equine’s needs.
 April is a wealth of knowledge so call her and learn more about your special equine friend as well as all of the many things that can enhance or hinder physical, mental and emotional balance in your horse.